-Looking to learn which is the very best Assault Rifle in Call Of Duty: Warzone?
+Looking for the very best Assault Rifle in Call Of Duty: Warzone?
 We're not surprised: Assault Rifles are by far the most versatile and numerous weapons class in Warzone.
 They are reliable, effective at any range, and the backbone of the vast majority of Warzone loadouts out there.

-Here is the best Assault Rifle in Warzone:
+Here is our Warzone best Assault Rifle tier list:

 - AK-47 (Cold War)